Kurayim/DSP_STM32F4/SpectralSubtraction/README.md

 To overcome this limitation, the audio data must be processed incrementally.
 The samples are read from the SD card in segments, and both FFT and spectral processing are performed in a block-processing fashion.
 This approach enables efficient memory usage while maintaining the integrity and continuity of the audio signal during spectral analysis and reconstruction.

+Another major challenge in this project is the processing speed limitation.
+The STM32F411 microcontroller operates at a maximum frequency of 100 MHz, which is not sufficient for performing computationally intensive tasks such as Fast Fourier Transform (FFT) processing and real-time implementation of the Spectral Subtraction algorithm.

+During development, it became evident that this microcontroller is not inherently designed for heavy audio processing or high-rate spectral computation.
+Expecting real-time performance comparable to that of a PC or a dedicated DSP processor would therefore be unrealistic.

+Nevertheless, the main objective of this project is to demonstrate the implementation process of the Spectral Subtraction algorithm and to gain a deeper understanding of the steps involved in noise reduction on a resource-constrained platform.
+Instead of focusing solely on execution speed, the emphasis was placed on algorithmic correctness, structured implementation, and logical optimization within the system’s hardware limits.
 <br></br>